ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 Other content packs can be obtained from [VMware Solution Exchange](https://marketplace.vmware.com/vsx/?contentType=2&listingStyle=table){:external}.

-The vRealize Log Insights content pack for NSX-T provides additional dashboards for viewing log information.
+The vRealize Log Insight content pack for NSX-T™ provides additional dashboards for viewing log information.
 For installation instructions, see the [VMware documentation](https://docs.vmware.com/en/VMware-Validated-Design/4.3/com.vmware.vvd.sddc-nsxt-domain-deploy.doc/GUID-EB5EDB4D-C4A1-4906-A6A9-379F898BA372.html){:external} about installing the content pack for NSX-T.

 **Next topic**: [vRealize Network Insight](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrni)